-This will require amendment of the Police Act 1997 and the Protection of Vulnerable Groups (Scotland) Act 2007 to address the concerns raised by the court and ensure that the disclosure provisions are compatible with ECHR.
+This will require amendment of the 1997 Act and 2007 Act to address the concerns raised by the court and ensure that the disclosure provisions are compatible with ECHR.

-The effect of the amendments will be that recipients of higher level disclosures under those Acts whose disclosure contains information about a conviction for an offence listed in schedule 8A of the Police Act 1997 (offences which must always be disclosed) will in certain specified circumstances have the right to apply to a sheriff in order to seek removal of that conviction information before their disclosure is sent to a third party such as an employer.
+The effect of the amendments will be that recipients of higher level disclosures under those Acts whose disclosure contains information about a conviction for an offence listed in schedule 8A of the 1997 Act will in certain specified circumstances have the right to apply to a Sheriff in order to seek removal of that conviction information before their disclosure is sent to a third party such as an employer.

-Scottish Ministers are making this proposed draft order under sections 12 and 13 of the Convention Rights Compliance (Scotland) Act 2001, using the standard procedure.
+Scottish Ministers are making this draft order under sections 12 and 13 of the Convention Rights Compliance (Scotland) Act 2001 ("the 2001 Act") using the standard procedure.